Freedom in the many-worlds interpretation: The many-worlds interpretation and free-will

-I don't really know how to define free-will or creativity physically, all I know is my own subjective experience of freedom.
+Because of the difficulties to define or to describe them in terms of physical data, mentioned in the Introduction, I don't really know how to define free-will or creativity physically, all I know is my own subjective experience of freedom.
+This experience may be in fact a compatibilist free-will experienced as libertarian free-will, or it may be an illusion altogether.
+But in a world made of apparently insentient physical stuff endowed with no intrinsic intentionality, this is our only source of information that there is free-will.
 But we don't need this, because if whatever we call free-will corresponds to our experience, its compatibility with MWI should boil down to whether MWI supports human beings having the experience of free-will just like in the interpretations of quantum mechanics (QM) considered compatible with free-will.